tufanjee/tufanjee.github.io/README.md

 # tufanjee.github.io
-his project was developed as part of the coursework for the LEDE program
+This project was developed as part of the coursework for the LEDE program.